NotSnowWhite/Jumpin-Jack-Flash/README.md

   My motivation: My motivation was to have a functioning CRM to better understand how to use databases and what a CRM is.

-  My reason for creating this: To engage my mind and gain a better grasp on node, packages, and espescially SQL; to learn.
+  My reason for creating this: To engage my mind and gain a better grasp on node, packages, and especially SQL; to learn.

 ### Contact me